nameer1811/first-deep-learning-research/README.md

-# Generating High Resolution Image from Low Resolution Image Using Hybrid Neural Network of DBSRCNN, DNSRCNN, and ESPCNN
+# Generating High Resolution Image from Low Resolution Image Using Hybrid Neural Network of DBSRCNN and DDSRCNN

 ## This deep learning project was done for a class.